 Thomas Griffith Taylor - geologist on Scott's 1909-11 expedition

-Food chain: A list of organisms starting with a producer (usually a plant, followed by the animal that eats the plant, then an animal that eats that animal and so on to the "top carnivore" an animal that eats others but is not killed and eaten by any other (though everything eventually gets eaten when it dies by some other cause).
+Food chain: A list of organisms starting with a producer (usually a plant), followed by the animal that eats the plant, then an animal that eats that animal and so on to the "top carnivore" an animal that eats others but is not killed and eaten by any other, though everything eventually gets "eaten" by decomposers when it dies by some other cause.
 The arrows always point to the animal that does the eating and from the organism that gets eaten, more specifically they indicate the flow of energy.

 Food web: A complex combination of a number of animals and plants in an ecosystem or habitat that shows what eats what and what gets eaten by what.
 A food web shows a more accurate picture as in reality it is rare for anything to just eat one kind of food.